Angolan War of Independence: UPA/FNLA

 UPA was created on 7 July 1954, as the Union of the Peoples of Northern Angola, by Holden Roberto, a descendant of the old Kongo Royal House, who was born in northern Angola but had lived since his early childhood in the Belgian Congo, where he came to work for the local colonial authorities.
 In 1958, the movement adopted a more embracing designation, becoming the Union of the Peoples of Angola (UPA).
 In 1960, Holden Roberto signed an agreement with the MPLA for the two movements to fight together against the Portuguese forces, but he ended up fighting alone.
-In 1962, UPA merged with the Democratic Party of Angola, becoming the National Liberation Front of Angola (FNLA), assuming itself as a pro-American and anti-Soviet organization.
+In 1962, UPA merged with the Democratic Party of Angola, becoming the National Liberation Front of Angola (FNLA), positioning itself as a pro-American and anti-Soviet organization.
 In the same year, it created the Revolutionary Government of Angola in Exile (GRAE).
 UPA and later the FNLA were mainly supported by the Bakongo ethnic group of the old Kingdom of Kongo, including the Northwestern and Northern Angola, as well as parts of the French and Belgian Congos.
-It had always had strong connections with the former Belgian Congo (named Zaire from 1971 on), among other reasons because Holden Roberto was the friend and brother-in-law of Mobutu Sese Seko.
+It had always had strong connections with the former Belgian Congo (named Zaire since 1971), because Holden Roberto was the friend and brother-in-law of Mobutu Sese Seko among other reasons.

 The armed branch of the FNLA was the National Liberation Army of Angola (ELNA).
 It was mainly supported by Congo/Zaire—where its troops were based and trained—and by Algeria.
 They were financed by the US and—despite considering themselves anti-communists—received weapons from Eastern European countries.